 The application of the going concern concept assumes that the Company will continue in operation for at least the next twelve months and will be able to realize its assets and discharge its liabilities in the normal course of operations.
-As at June 30, 2020, the Company has not yet achieved profitable operations and had a loss of \$14.9 million for the first half of 2020 and a deficit of \$74.6 million.
-As described earlier in Outlook and COVID-19, management believes that with the reduced spending measures already in place, deferral of growth opportunities and capital spending and relief from the Colombian government and banking institutions on debt repayments and lease payments, the Company should have sufficient liquidity to continue operations for at least the next twelve months, satisfy all commitments and repay its liabilities arising from normal business operations as they become due.
-The Company had cash and short-term investments of \$20.2 million and a working capital balance of \$23.2 million at June 30, 2020.
-The net cash used in Q2 2020 was \$4 million.
+As at September 30, 2020, the Company has not yet achieved profitable operations and had a loss of \$21.7 million for the first nine-months of 2020 and a deficit of \$81.3 million.
+As described earlier in Outlook and COVID-19, management believes that with the reduced spending measures already in place, deferral of capital spending and relief from the Colombian government and banking institutions on debt repayments and lease payments, the Company should have sufficient liquidity to continue operations for at least the next twelve months, satisfy all commitments and repay its liabilities arising from normal business operations as they become due.
+The Company had cash and short-term investments of \$14.7 million and a working capital balance of \$17.9 million at September 30, 2020.
+The net cash used in Q3 2020 was \$5.4 million.
 The objective over the remainder of the year is to maintain this approximate monthly spend and focus on increasing the inflows of cash from medical cannabis sales.